-1/19
+1/13

-Hi all!
-We are excited by our latest results on bacterial communication within the human intestinal microbiome.
-To unravel these complex interactions and their effects on human health, we present an intriguing three-way interaction affecting human intestinal health ([URL or DOI here]).
-Let’s get started!
+We are excited to present our latest results on pathogen communication in the context of the human intestinal microbiome.
+To unravel these complex interactions and their effects on human health, we investigated an intriguing three-way interaction between pathogens, the microbiome, and metabolites ([URL or DOI here]).

-2/19

-A case of interrupted conversation.
-Did you know that microbes in the human gut interact with host cells and each other?

-[Insert – Fun image showing bacterial biome interaction.
-This is an example only, as this image may be copyrighted.]

-https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse3.mm.bing.net%2Fth%3Fid%3DOIP.jByZF24F9AOY9F266sHOYgAAAA%26pid%3DApi&f=1&ipt=f41a5411b26a7f0882118b1c36cfef2f5adf1c82f37f3bfa052c9ebbe4ce03f0&ipo=images

-3/19
+2/13

-Enteropathogenic Escherichia coli (EPEC) depends upon the type III secretion system (T3SS) to transport effectors into host cells for pathogenicity.
-In particular, the metabolite indole, mainly from Bacteroides thetaiotaomicron, is known to reduce the virulence of EPEC.
+Enteropathogenic Escherichia coli (EPEC) virulence depends on the type III secretion system (T3SS), which transports effectors into host cells.

 [Insert - I suggest a relatively simple model of the T3SS.]